 Instead, companies are looking for writers who can craft benefit-driven copy that resonates with their target audiences and drives the companies’ goals ahead.
 If you don’t consider yourself funny but want to be a copywriter, you’re in luck: You have the potential for a lucrative career ahead of you.

-Now, on the other hand, if you do want to write funny copy, there are a few principles to follow.
-And when I say “funny copy,” by the way, I meant truly funny copy: the kind that people actually recognize as being clever and enjoyable, not the ads that are trying to be funny, but fail miserably.
+Now, on the other hand, if you do want to write funny copy, you can certainly pitch companies that have a cheeky, playful, and even humorous tone of voice.
+But there are a few principles to follow.
+And when I say “funny copy,” I mean truly funny copy.
+This is the kind of copy that people actually recognize as being clever and enjoyable—not the ads that are trying to be funny, but fail miserably.
 I also don’t mean the absurdist ad campaigns that try to be entertaining by being entirely bizarre and ridiculous.
 (I’m talking to you, Skittles.)

 The most common denominator for the most successful funny ads is actually a fairly simple concept: They point out the absurdity in real life through common, and relatable situations or perceptions.
 Sometimes those situations or perceptions might be turned on their ear, but the element of an absurd or relatable issue in real life remains.